mykyta-oleks-dev/React-React_Router-Express-Events/README.md

 # Description

 This is a React (+ Express) application for managing public events.
-Create your usercreate data about the event you like or browse the list of events that there are!
+Create your user account and manage the events or browse the list of events that there are!

 ## Technologies used